 - Any correspondence sent to the trade register must be accompanied by a photocopy of an identity document (Art.
 24b ORC).

-- Remember that calls to creditors come under the remit of the liquidator, who must publish them as promptly as possible so as not to delay closure of the company.
+- Remember that the call to creditors comes under the remit of the liquidator, who must publish it as promptly as possible so as not to delay closure of the company.